mbeddr/mps-gradle-plugin/README.md

 * `debug` - optionally allows to start the JVM that is used to load MPS project with a debugger.
 Setting it to `true` will cause the started JVM to suspend until a debugger is attached.
 Useful for debugging classloading problems or exceptions during the build.
+* `junitFile` - allows storing the the results of the model check as a JUnit XML file.
+The file will  contain one Testcase for each model that was checked.
+If the model check reported an error for the model the testcase will fail and he message of the model checking error will be reported.

 ### Additional Plugins